grubeben/194.077-Applied-Deep-Learning/README.md

 ### Continuous-action-space A2C agent

-- More troublesome than discrete case; initially unstable training
+- More troublesome than discrete case; unstable training

+#### ..with shared NN

-- However, some lucky runs deliver results, the overall architecture seems to be sound
+- Some lucky runs deliver results, the overall architecture seems to be sound
   * In such cases: good learning within the first 100 episodes, just to collapse after
   * Those 'lucky' models have been stored (see notebook)